larseggert/irtf-chair-description/draft-iab-irtf-chair-description.md

 Chair also interacts with the Tools Team to provide input on how IETF tools can best support the operation of the IRTF.
-Finally, the IRTF Chair is the owner of the IRTF RFC Stream and is hence part of the group that reviews the RFC Editor's performance and operation; and engages with the Independent Stream Editor in cases where submissions on that RFC Stream have relationships to the IRTF.
+Finally, the IRTF Chair is the owner of the IRTF RFC Stream and is hence part of the group that reviews the RFC Editor's performance and operation; and engages with the Independent Submission Editor in cases where submissions on that RFC Stream have relationships to the IRTF.
 A good understanding of the purpose and procedures of these different bodies and a good working relationship with the individuals serving on them is important.